Search Strategies for Finding Articles in Library Databases

 Use keywords, synonyms/related concepts, truncation and subject terms:

-You can broaden your search results by typing an asterisk symbol * at end of the root of a word.
+You can broaden your search results by typing an asterisk symbol * at the end of the root of a word.
 When you do this, the database will search for alternative endings for that word.

 Example: